Gracie Jiu-Jitsu

 2nd Place

-Win: Cross choke (vs. Sam Garrett of Reid's Family Martial Arts)
+Win: Cross choke - guard (Sam Garrett, Reid's Family Martial Arts)

-Loss: Advantage, 2-2 score (vs. Augusto Basilio of Ralph Gracie SF)
+Loss: Advantage, 2-2 score (Augusto Basilio, Ralph Gracie SF)

 Gracie Open (No-Gi)